shenwei356/kmcp/docs/usage.md

      you can also use --by-seq to compute for every sequence, where sequence IDs in all input files are better to be distinct.
-  3. It also supports splitting sequences into chunks, this could increase the specificity in search results in the cost of slower searching speed.
+  3. It also supports splitting sequences into chunks, this could increase the specificity in search results at the cost of slower searching speed.
   4. Multiple sizes of k-mers are supported.